What is ALS (amyotrophic lateral sclerosis)?

 Breathing support

-Weakness of the respiratory muscles as part of ALS can lead to symptoms.
+Symptoms may occur with weakness of the respiratory muscles in ALS.
 Respiratory muscle weakness is often present first at night when lying down and can then lead to disturbed nighttime sleep, morning headaches, and fatigue and tiredness during the day.
 With appropriate examinations of respiratory function, we can detect these disorders and, if necessary, start so-called non-invasive ventilation.
 This small home therapy device is best fitted during a short hospitalization in our pulmonology clinic.
 Subsequently, ventilation can be used at home, especially during sleep.
 This usually significantly improves both sleep quality and how you feel during the day.
 Another cough support device (cough assistant) can help you cough mucus out of your airways.
 This reduces the risk of pneumonia.

 Aids for everyday life